imaadesh/ADS-V2/.github/ISSUE_TEMPLATE/request-new-component.md

 ---

-# What is the use-case?
+# Request new component
+If you are not able to find a component that works for your, then please feel free to propose your idea for the new component and the submit the solution

+### Reason for the new component
+> Explain the reasons behind this

-# Where will it be used?
+### Where will it be used?
+> List products/pages/scenarios where this component will be used

-# How does it work?
+### How does it work?
+> Explain the rational behind this proposed component and specifics of how it will work